Enterprise Architecture Benefits

 7. Strategy and Transformation Realization

-Every organization that has a strategy will want to realize it.
-And for that put up programs and projects.
+Every organization with a strategy will want to realize it.
+For that, programs and projects should be put up.

 Read more about Strategy Realization using Dragon1 for EA.